 Yes, DynamoDB is like MongoDB - but the concepts behind MongoDB have better names.
-Reads of a DynamoDB table, unless you specify otherwise, are eventually consistent.
+By default, reads of a DynamoDB table are eventually consistent (if your app does not need to read the data within a second) but also supports strongly consistent reads.
 DynamoDB uses optimistic concurrency control.
 It stores data in three separate data centers - not AZs.

 DynamoDB limits - DynamoDB limits the tables per region to 256 but this can be increased by contacting AWS.
 The maximum size of a DynamoDB range primary key attribute value is 1024 bytes.
 If you need more than 10,000 writes/second or 10,000 reads/second you need to contact AWS directly.

 After reviewing this service again after working at AWS for almost 5 years, I’m struck with how much this service is different now.
 Totally different service.